wheelercj/pzq/README.md

 * `k` or `space` pauses/unpauses the individual meetings timer.
 * `j` adds 5 seconds to the individual meetings timer.
 * `l` subtracts 5 seconds from the individual meetings timer.
-* `left` adds 30 seconds to the individual meetings timer.
+* `left arrow` adds 30 seconds to the individual meetings timer.
-* `right` subtracts 30 seconds from the individual meetings timer.
+* `right arrow` subtracts 30 seconds from the individual meetings timer.
 * `r` resets the individual meetings timer.
 * `d` allows you to change the individual meetings duration (in minutes).
 * `s` saves student info; for if you have autosave disabled.